Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 Over the past few years, one of these approaches seems to have stuck.
 It looks like a free-threaded Python, one with no global interpreter lock and no limit to multithreaded concurrency in pure Python code, is the future of CPython.

-### The Free-Threaded ABI: `cp3XYt`
+### The `PyObject` Struct and Free-Threaded Python

 Removing the GIL required making fundamental changes to the CPython interpreter.
-Earlier we saw how the `PyObject` struct has a `ob_refcnt` field, which must be incremented and decremented safely under concurrent mutation.
+Earlier we saw how the `PyObject` struct has an `ob_refcnt` field, which must be incremented and decremented safely under concurrent mutation.
 In the GIL-enabled build, a global lock serializes access to the field, so normal integer addition and subtraction can be used.
 Until the arrival of the free-threaded interpreter, the function in the C API for incrementing the refcnt field, `Py_INCREF`, was defined in CPython [like this](https://github.com/python/cpython/blob/3.11/Include/object.h#L502):